 History majors are assigned an advisor from among the department faculty, and are expected to meet with an advisor every semester during the pre-registration advising period in order to obtain the alternate Personal Identification Number (PIN) required to select courses.
 It is the student’s responsibility to set up an appointment for advising.

-If you do not have an advisor or are unsure of who your advisor is please contact the History Department chairperson or administrative assistant.
+If you do not have an advisor or are unsure of who your advisor is please contact the History Department chairperson or department secretary.

 When meeting your advisor, bring the following information:

 - A Degree Audit downloaded from Central Pipeline.

 - A list of the courses you would like to take, based on the program requirements found in the Undergraduate Catalog.

 The undergraduate History major for the Bachelor of Arts (non-teaching certification) requires 39 credit hours of course work.
 Students complete a 1-credit introductory course in their first year called History Matters; ten 3 credit courses in US, European and Non-western history; a 4-credit historical methods course called The Historical Imagination; and a 4-credit Senior Seminar as a capstone.
 In addition, students must complete the university’s General Education requirements, choose a Minor field of study (generally 18 credits, or 6 courses), and complete enough elective courses to meet the 120 credits needed for graduation.
 Meeting with your advisor on a regular basis is important in making sure that all of these requirements are met.

 - 6 credits (2 courses) at the 100/200 level – (any field of study)

 - 6 credits (2 courses) U.S. History – (200 level of above)

 - 6 credits (2 courses) European History – (200 level of above)

 - 6 credits (2 courses) Non-Western History – (200 level of above)